Part 3 - the rest of the story

 The Great Contradiction

-It’s interesting how God uses life circumstances such as these, as our greatest lesson books, and the story of our lives is our education, for now, and for eternity.
+God uses life circumstances such as these as perfect lesson books.
+The story of our lives is our education, for now and for eternity.

 ⚠️ Religious trauma here at work.